jonathandean/magmaconf-2013-inter-app-api/README.md

 Now clients can either send a ```first_name``` and ```last_name``` to ```/v1/customers``` or just a ```name``` to ```/v2/customers```.
 They have time to upgrade!

-## I don't like having the version in the URL
+## Don't like having the version in the URL?

 Another common approach is to use an ```Accept``` header that specifies the version.